-All due from broker for securities sold are expected to be received in one month.
-The management has conducted a review for allowance for impairment as required under IFRS 9 and based on such assessment, the management believes that there is no significant impairment allowance is required.
+All special commission receivable are expected to be received in six months or less.
+The management has conducted a review for allowance for impairment as required under IFRS 9 and based on such assessment, the management believes that no significant impairment allowance is required.